GoogleCloudPlatform/database-assessment/README.md

 *  `-deletedataset`: This an optinal.
 In case you want to delete the whole existing dataset before importing the data.
 	*  WARNING: It will DELETE permanently ALL tables previously in the dataset.
 No further confirmation will be required.
 Use it with caution.
 * `-importcomment`: This an optional.
 In case you want to store any comment about the load in opkeylog table.
 Eg: "This is for Production import"
+* `-filterbysqlversion`: This an optional.
+In case you have files from multiple sql versions in the folder and you want to load only specific sql version files
+* `-filterbydbversion`: This an optional.
+In case you have files from multiple sql versions in the folder and you want to load only specific db version files

 * NOTE: If your file has elapsed time or any other string except data, fun following script to remove it

 ```